My Little Duckaroo: Plot

 Much like Drip-Along Daffy, this cartoon parodies the widely popular Westerns of the time period.
 The Masked Avenger (Daffy) and his sidekick Comedy Relief (Porky) ride along in the desert until they come across a poster offering $10,000 reward for Nasty Canasta, wanted dead or alive for crimes including horse stealing, candy stealing, gag stealing, sheriff scaring and square dancing in a round house.
 "This looks like a job for...the Masked Ee-venger", Daffy shouts.
 "And besides, it isn't the principle of the thing, it's the money."

-Following large conspicuous signs literally pointing the way to (and at) to Canasta's hide-out, Daffy tells Porky to wait outside 'whilst I go in and fix his little red wagon'.
+Following large conspicuous signs literally pointing the way to (and at) to Canasta's hide-out, Daffy tells Porky to wait outside "whilst I go in and fix his little red wagon".
 Daffy bursts into the hideout, to find Canasta sitting peacefully at a table playing cards.
 He announces himself as the Masked Avenger, then as the Frisco Kid and later as Superguy, but Canasta pays no attention until Daffy offers advice on his card game, to which Canasta asks if Daffy plays cards.
 Challenged to join the game, Daffy departs and returns in new cowboy garb (but without the mask), confident of victory.
 What follows is the humiliation of Daffy again and again through different gags and challenges.

 The first round of the card game is ended abruptly when Canasta literally cuts the deck of cards with a meat cleaver, nearly cutting off Daffy's hand as well.
 Daffy deals the cards, giving Canasta one and himself the rest of the deck.
-Canasta "wins" the hand when he pokes a pistol in Daffy's mouth and declares "I gotta 3 of Clubs."
+Canasta "wins" the hand when he pokes a pistol in Daffy's mouth and declares "I got a 3 of clubs."
 Daffy nervously says, "Beats me!"